 Sideline spectators, please note:

-Mass Youth Soccer Association Rules allow for only ONE spectator per player to be present on the sidelines (a sibling may attend if another childcare option does not exist).
-Please plan accordingly.
+Mass Youth Soccer Association Rules (as of March 2021) allow for TWO adult spectators per player plus siblings to be present on the sidelines.

 Please maintain 6-feet of distance from other spectators.